api-platform/esa/packages/mercure/README.md

 # @api-platform/mercure

-`@api-platform/mercure` is an EventSource wrapper that [discovers a Mercure Hub](https://mercure.rocks/spec#discovery) according to the Link headers and handles subscription for you.
+`@api-platform/mercure` is an EventSource wrapper that [discovers a Mercure Hub](https://mercure.rocks/spec#discovery) according to the Link headers and handles subscriptions for you.

 ```javascript
 import mercure, { close } from "@api-platform/mercure";